-Family and Relationship Services (FaRS) is a sub-activity under the Families and Children (FaC) Activity of the Families and Communities Program.
+CaPS is a component of the Children and Parenting sub-activity under the Families and Children (FaC) Activity of the Families and Communities Program.

 The FaC Activity aims to support families, strengthen relationships, improve the wellbeing of children and young people and increase participation of people in community life to enhance family and community functioning.